sak96/todo.conky/README.md

  a simple conky todo list :scroll:

 ## Why?
-    1.to remember what to do :smiley:
+    1. to remember what to do :smiley:
-    1.to have it on desktop in front of :eyes:
+    1. to have it on desktop in front of :eyes:

 ## Depenedency
-    1.conky
+    1. conky
-    1.bash
+    1. bash

 ## How to install?
     1. The make way :sunglasses: